MystenLabs/walrus/README.md

 - We assume that this code is executed on at least 32-bit hardware; concretely, we assume that a `u32` can be converted safely into a `usize`.
 - Servers are assumed to use a 64-bit architecture (or higher); concretely, `usize` has at least 64 bits.
-- When a client is executed on a 32-bit architecture, it may fail for blobs above a certain size.
+- When a client is executed on a 32-bit architecture, it may fail for blobs above approximately 500 MiB.

 ## Contributing